gabe-mur/Running-Analysis/README.md

 ### Then

 1. Drop your run files anywhere on the page, or use **Upload Runs**.
-2. Go to **Settings → Setup** and confirm your heart-rate numbers.
+2. Open **Settings → Setup** and confirm your heart-rate numbers.
 Until you do, the app is using defaults that may not describe you, and it will say so.
-3. Check the **Weekly Plan**.
+   The same walkthrough is where you set an optional race goal, which changes what the plan prioritises.
+3. On **Run analysis**, open any run and use **Edit run details** to correct the workout type or flag illness or injury.
+Runs tagged that way still count toward your training load but carry less weight in the fitness trend.
+4. Tell the app **how you feel** at the top of the **Weekly Plan**.
+That, and uploading a run, are what cause the plan to rebuild — you never have to generate it by hand.

 ### Prefer a terminal?